camdendotlol/links/README.md

 ## Known issues

 The like functionality still behaves strangely when you click the like button many times in quick succession.
 As mentioned above, the whole implementation is deeply flawed and I will rewrite it at some point.

+The frontend's error handling in forms is rather primitive.
+It manually checks if the server's response includes the text of a known error, and displays a corresponding notification.
+If serverside errors are changed, the frontend must be updated to account for them.
+My successor project, [Groupread](https://github.com/mythmakerseven/groupread), actually displays the error message directly from the server.
+Since Links is really just a portfolio project that won't change much in the future, I don't plan to spend time porting the Groupread implementation back to it.